whiletruelearn/whiletruelearn.github.io/content/essays/purpose.md

 that strikes a chord with most people.
 This made sense to me at a certain point of life, i think it is the simple explanation of the concept that makes it popular with people.

-Religions also tend to add another layer of abstraction over this idea , while sequence of events that will happen in life remains deterministic in nature , there is a prize at the end of all of this which is much larger than the life itself.
+Religions(CULT + TIME) also tend to add another layer of abstraction over this idea , while sequence of events that will happen in life remains deterministic in nature , there is a prize at the end of all of this which is much larger than the life itself.
 It could be moksha - an escape from birth/death cycle or it could be the bliss of reaching heaven.
 There is often a moral code of conduct , a set of do's and don'ts that are laid out by religions which determines the eligibility for the final prize.
 So a  life lived following the do's and don'ts as stipulated by our belief systems could be equated to a purpose driven life also.

 In [Devs](https://en.wikipedia.org/wiki/Devs) , a TV series that i saw recently this idea of determinism is explored in an interesting way.
-The series revolves around this tech company that builds a [quantum computer](https://en.wikipedia.org/wiki/Quantum_computing), this special machine can do a lot of number crunching in a scale that is unprecedented and  they are able to  model cause and effect with remarkable precision, this leads to an important discovery revealing which would be a spoiler but it's safe to call out as a very good surprise for the viewers.
+The series revolves around this tech company that builds a [quantum computer](https://en.wikipedia.org/wiki/Quantum_computing), this special machine can do a lot of number crunching in a scale that is unprecedented and  they are able to  model cause and effect with remarkable precision, this leads to an important discovery , a true WTF moment in the show where protagonist learns that life is deterministic and concept of free will is an illusion .
 I think watching this show kind of made me think deeply about **the theory of Thalavara** and i can't make my mind up fully whether it is BS or there is something there which can't be explained by the slicing and dicing of rational thought.

 # Simulation Hypothesis